Municipal Agent to the Elderly

 This office also completes energy assistance applications and Medicare applications.
 Please contact my office at any time to set up an appointment.

-Energy Applications- My office will start taking Energy Applications on September 16, 2013.
-Please call for an appointment, leave you name and phone number and I will return your call as soon as possible.
+Energy Applications- My office will start taking Energy Applications on September 10, 2015.
+Please call for an appointment, leave your name and phone number and I will return your call as soon as possible.
 (860) 546-9845

 Twelve Tips to Help Seniors Get the Most from Their Doctor Visit